INSIGHT-India takes tough line on trafficking victims who get special U.S. visas

 sole arbiter of what constitutes human trafficking?"

-The topic was raised at a hearing at the U.S. Capitol on
+The topic is expected to be raised at a hearing on Capitol

-who authored a 2000 law that led to creation of the T visas.
+Republican who authored a 2000 law that led to creation of the T

 "INVASIVE" ACTION